avorio-dev/UmbrellAPP_policy/umbrellapp_privacy_policy.md

 We may use cookies and similar tracking technologies (like web beacons and pixels) to gather information when you interact with our Services.
-Some online tracking technologies help us maintain the security of our Services , prevent crashes, fix bugs, save your preferences, and assist with basic site functions.
+Some online tracking technologies help us maintain the security of our Services, prevent crashes, fix bugs, save your preferences, and assist with basic site functions.